spryker/spryker-docs/docs/sdk/dev/spryks/spryk-configuration-reference.md

 - `mode: core`—Spryk runs only with the `--mode=core` option in the CLI command.

-- `mode: both` - Spryk runs regardless of the `--mode` option value, or without this option at all in the CLI command.
+- `mode: both`—Spryk runs regardless of the `--mode` option value, or without this option at all in the CLI command.

 ### level
 Used only for the Spryk dumper to dump the specific level of Spryks.
 You can use, for example,